Home

 You can play the game with a regular group or as a one time event.
 Today it is often played as a girl’s night out.
 In the past, however, men and women both played, and sometimes it is played by charities as a fundraising event.

-There are several sets of bunco rules … and no official rules!
+There are several variations of rules …

-You probably won’t find two groups that play it exactly the same way.
+As a matter of fact, you probably won’t find two groups that play it exactly the same way.

 The instructions look complicated…but once you start playing you’ll see just how easy it really is!

+This page of instructions will give you a great example of how to play.
 Here you'll find how we play it for parties and for our regular monthly neighborhood game...we even have a free score sheet for you to use!

 • Three dice for every four players